rbutl0215/rbutl0215/README.md

 # Hello world! 👋

-My name is Reid Butler, and I currently work as a Software Engineer at Anheuser-Busch in NYC.
+Hi, I'm Reid Butler.
+A self-taught Software Engineer from the pumpkin capital of the world ([Morton, IL](http://local.townsquarepublications.com/illinois/morton/morton1.html)).
+I'm passionate about creating products that users love and constantly building and improving my skills as an engineer.
+I currently work at Anhueser-Busch where I get to work on problems about **beer** and **software**.

-## Welcome to my Github
+## Technologies & Tools
 <!--
 **rbutl0215/rbutl0215** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.